DavidHickman/tnris.org/content/markdown/news/2015-12-07-year-in-review-2015-statewide-orthoimagery-project.md

 tags: stratmap, orthoimagery, statewide, TOP, georgetown, sara, university lands, surdex
 ---

-The [2015 Statewide Orthoimagery Project](2015-statewide-orthoimagery-project), undertaken in collaboration with other state agency partners, is one of the major data projects underway at TNRIS.
-It meets the crucial need for new high-quality, leaf-off imagery for the entire state and, as part of TNRIS's primary mission, all of the data produced through the project will be in the public domain and available through our [data download](data-download) page.
+<p class="lead">The [2015 Statewide Orthoimagery Project](2015-statewide-orthoimagery-project), undertaken in collaboration with other state agency partners, is one of the major data projects underway at TNRIS.
+It meets the crucial need for new high-quality, leaf-off imagery for the entire state.
+As part of TNRIS's key mission to acquire data and distribute it to the public, all of the data produced through the project will be in the public domain and available through our [data download](data-download) page.</p>

 We wanted to take this opportunity as 2015 comes to a close to fill you in on where the project has been and what's expected in 2016.
 We've accomplished a lot - we've started to release finalized data - but have also encountered some setbacks.
 Even with a delay to the original completion date, the project has gone exceptionally well, especially in the hands of the selected data acquisition vendor [Surdex Corp](https://www.surdex.net).